zomomori/Relation-Extraction-Pytorch/README.md

 Through this process, I was able to achieve an F-1 score of 0.81 on the relation extraction model and 0.85 on the named entity recognition model.

-Named Entity Recognition model: https://github.com/surely-zoe/Named-Entity-Recognition
+Named Entity Recognition model [here](https://github.com/surely-zoe/Named-Entity-Recognition).